-Virginia TOD Deed Form – Summary
+Virginia Transfer on Death Deed Form

-How a Virginia TOD Deed Form Works
+How a Virginia TOD deed form works

 A Virginia transfer-on-death deed form (also known as a Virginia TOD deed form) is a relatively new form of deed designed specifically to allow Virginia homeowners to transfer property at death without going through probate.
 A Virginia TOD deed form is similar to a payable-on-death or transfer-on-death designation on a bank or investment account.
 It allows the owner to designate a beneficiary to receive property on the owner’s death without the need for probate.
 The Virginia legislature authorized transfer-on-death deeds by adopting the Uniform Real Property Transfer on Death Act on July 1, 2013.